Evidence-Based Approaches to Help Patients Initiate and Sustain Healthy Behaviors

 - Leveraging lifestyle medicine to prevent and treat type 2 diabetes, hypertension, high cholesterol, depression, anxiety, osteoporosis, dementia, certain cancers, and sexual health issues

-- When, why, and how to incorporate lifestyle medicine into your care of older adults
+- When, why, and how to incorporate lifestyle medicine for underserved populations

 Recognized experts in the fields of lifestyle medicine, behavior change, health coaching, exercise, stress management, and nutrition provide guidance and innovations for:

 - Incorporating lifestyle medicine into your current practice